MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 > [!div class="checklist"]
 >
-> * **Integrate your application monitoring team members' specializations into a robust set of practices to instrument and monitor your workload.** Determine the [number of Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need and where to deploy them.
-Use one resource per workload per environment (such as one for staging and one for production) to prevent mixing telemetry from different application versions.<br><br>Chose an instrumentation method (i.e., autoinstrumentation or manual instrumentation) that is best for your situation based on your business needs and [Supported environments, languages, and resource providers](/azure/azure-monitor/app/codeless-overview#supported-environments-languages-and-resource-providers).
+> * **Integrate your application monitoring team members' specializations into a robust set of practices to instrument and monitor your workload.** Chose an instrumentation method (i.e., autoinstrumentation or manual instrumentation) that is best for your situation based on your business needs and [Supported environments, languages, and resource providers](/azure/azure-monitor/app/codeless-overview#supported-environments-languages-and-resource-providers).
 >
 > * **Ensure optimal performance of your application monitoring solution by keeping Application Insights instrumentation up-to-date.** Follow our [SDK update guidance](/azure/azure-monitor/app/sdk-support-guidance#sdk-update-guidance) and update Application Insights SDKs (Classic API) at least once a year.
 It's recommended to follow similar practices for the [Azure Monitor OpenTelemetry Distro](/azure/azure-monitor/app/opentelemetry-enable).
 Using the latest SDK or Distro versions [ensures access to support services](/azure/azure-monitor/app/sdk-support-guidance) and provides the latest functionality with bug fixes.
 >